Winston Smith (Nineteen Eighty-Four): Biographical context

 The concept for the novel began to take shape around 1943 to 1944, when he and his first wife, Eileen, adopted their son Richard Blair.
 Orwell was influenced by the Tehran Conference, being of the conviction that the Allied leaders, Joseph Stalin, Winston Churchill and Franklin D. Roosevelt were planning to divide up the world.
 Winston's name is usually taken to come from Winston Churchill and the common surname Smith.
+Orwell's publisher Frederic Warburg wrote of the novel in an internal document, "it is imaginable that it might have a preface by Winston Churchill after whom its hero is named".
 Orwell had experienced wartime terror and loss prior to writing the novel.
 After adopting Richard, his London flat had been hit by a doodlebug.
 In March 1945, while in Europe, he received news of the premature death of Eileen.

 At the time of writing the novel, Orwell was, like Winston, in poor health, struggling with the effects of tuberculosis.
-In September 1945 he visited the island of Jura in the Hebrides and returned several times over the next two years, before finally moving there in April 1947.
-He lived there at Barnhill, an isolated farmhouse which was owned by his friend David Astor.
+In September 1945 he visited the island of Jura in the Hebrides.
+He moved there in May 1946 and lived as a tenant at Barnhill, an isolated farmhouse, which was recommended by his friend David Astor.
 Working on the novel in a damp climate worsened his condition.
 By the end of 1947 he had been hospitalised at Hairmyres Hospital, near Glasgow, but returned to Jura in the summer of 1948.
 He was forced to type up his illegible manuscript himself due to the isolation and produced 4,000 words per day, mainly sitting ill in bed.
 He complained to his friends that his illness had caused him to spend 18 months working on the "wretched book", describing it as a "ghastly mess".
 By the time of the novel's publication he had transferred to a sanatorium near Stroud in Gloucestershire, and then removed to University College Hospital in London.
 At the hospital bed, he married his second wife, Sonia Brownell on 13 October 1949.
 His condition grew progressively worse and he died on 21 January 1950 at the age of 46.

+Dorian Lynsky noted that Orwell wrote the novel as a warning and a reminder of the totalitarian regimes that he had witnessed rising in Europe and his intention was to alert his readers to the importance of protecting liberal democracy.
+Orwell asserted this warning in a press statement: "The moral to be drawn from this dangerous nightmare situation is a simple one.
+Don’t let it happen.
+It depends on you."